• Celebrating 50 Years!

 New Abrasive Metering Valve Shows What Matters

 Some contractors still believe that pushing as much abrasive as possible through the nozzle maximizes productivity.
-In reality, blasting with too much abrasive can actually lower productivity.
+In reality, blasting with too much abrasive can lower productivity.

 As the amount of abrasive in the airflow is increased beyond an optimal point, the exit velocity of the particles at the nozzle is drastically reduced, decreasing the amount of energy impacting the surface.